-6. NUMERICAL RESULTS
+6. Numerical Solution

-In this Chapter we consider numerical aspects of weakly nonlinear analysis performed in the previous Chapters.
-One of the fundamental questions to answer is: "When does weakly nonlinear theory is applicable"?
-It is clear from the discussion in Chapter 2 (Section 2.3 and Fig. 2.1) that weakly nonlinear approach can be used in a small neighbourhood of the critical point.
+It is clear from the discussion in Chapter 2 (Fig. 2.4) that the weakly nonlinear approach can be used in a small neighbourhood of the critical point.
 Thus, we can apply the theory and compute the coefficients of the Ginzburg-Landau equation.
-However, is there a criterion which can be used to convince us that the Ginzburg-Landau model can adequately represent the dynamics of a fully nonlinear model at least at the initial stage of transition period when the base flow becomes linearly unstable?
-The answer to this question (at least partially) is given in the paper by Suslov and Paolocci [63].
-They proposed a relatively simple criterion for determination whether the Ginzburg-Landau equation can be used to analyse the dynamics of a linearly unstable flow.
-The criterion is as follows: if growth rates of an unstable perturbation can be well approximated by a parabola in the whole range of unstable wave numbers then the Ginzburg-Landau equation can be used to analyse the dynamics of the flow (at least in the beginning of the nonlinear regime).

-In order to test this assertion we computed growth rates for the range of unstable wave numbers for the following values of the parameters of the problem for stability of slightly curved shallow mixing layers for base flow profile (2.11).
-The results of calculations are shown in Fig. 6.1 ($S < S_c$) for c_i ($c = c_r + ic_i$, when $c_i > 0$).
+To ensure that the model can adequately represent the dynamics of a fully nonlinear model at least at the initial stage of transition period when the base flow becomes linearly unstable, the paper by Suslov and Paolocci [58] can be used, where a relatively simple criterion is proposed.
+If the growth rates of unstable perturbation can be well approximated by a parabola in the whole range of unstable wave numbers, then the Ginzburg-Landau equation produces reliable results.
+In order to test this assertion, we computed growth rates for the range of unstable wave numbers for the following values of the parameters of the problem of stability of slightly curved shallow mixing layers for base flow profile (2.8).
+The results of calculations are shown in Fig. 6.1 ( $S < S_c$ ) for $c_i$ ( $c = c_r + ic_i$ , when $c_i > 0$ ).
 As can be seen from the figures, the curve representing growth rates and parabolic fit are almost indistinguishable.
 Thus, we conclude that the Ginzburg-Landau equation can be successfully used to analyse the dynamics of the flow above the threshold.